ninja7v/Traffic-Simulator/README.md

 # 🚦🚗🚛 Traffic Simulator

-⚠️ Warning: this project is under constuction ⚠️

-⚠️ The first release TS1 is coming soon! ⚠️
+The first release TS1 is out!

 **GUI for road traffic simulation coded in C++ by Luc and Claire PREVOST.**